Giorgio Pisanò: World War II

-Pisano joined the GILF in 1942, at the age of 18, leading a company trained in Search and rescue following bombing raids.
+Pisano joined the GIL in 1942, at the age of 18, leading a company trained in Search and rescue following bombing raids.
 Giorgio was in Cassibile on the very days the Armistice of Cassibile was signed.
 Along with a group of young fascists, Giorgio organized the reopening of the Casa del Fascio and the occupation of the abandoned "Gavinana" barracks awaiting support from nearby German forces.
 He soon volunteered for Decima Flottiglia MAS, asking to be part of the NP's (Nuotatori Paracadutisti, Marine Paratroopers). and received training in Jesolo and Tradate.
 He was intelligence collection missions behind enemy lines, along with Pistoiese soldier Ruy Blas Biagi.
 In 1944, he was captured by British forces during his attempt to return from a special operation near Rome.
 Although not identified as fascist agent, Giorgio was imprisoned for a month in Arezzo.

 After returning to northern Italy, Pisanò received the Iron Cross 1st and 2nd Class by the Abwehr and was promoted twice for distinguished service.
 He served as a 28th "Ruy Blas Blagi" Black Brigade lieutenant in Valtellina during the ending phase of the war, assigned to the special service of the General Headquarters.

 On 20 April 1945 he joined the Ridotto Alpino Repubblicano and, on the 27th, a National Republican Guard Special Border Militia column led by Major Renato Vanna.